robisim74/AngularSPAWebAPI/EXPLANATION.md

 // Microsoft.AspNetCore.StaticFiles: API for starting the application from wwwroot.
 // Uses default files as index.html.
 app.UseDefaultFiles();
-// Uses static file for the current path. app.UseStaticFiles();
 ```

 ### Understanding how it works